RednibCoding/Unifrog/README.md

 npm install -g @neutralinojs/neu
 ```

-In the root of this project, run:
+Then, in the root of this project, run:
 ```bash
 neu run
 ```